• Home

 Print Friendly, PDF & Email

-Placeholders can contain text, pictures, clip art, tables, charts, SmartArt graphics, and media clips.
-I often hear users refer to them as “text boxes” and though this is true to a degree, they are much more than containers for text.
+Placeholders can contain text, pictures, tables, charts, SmartArt graphics, and media clips.
+I often hear users refer to them as “text boxes” and though they look similar to a text-box they are much more than containers for just text.
+Placeholders will help to ensure the design across an entire presentation is consistent and to make sure positioning and formatting can be kept the same.
+There is nothing worse than sitting through a presentation where formatting is inconsistent between each slide.

 A placeholder in PowerPoint can work hand in hand with the slide layout being used on individual slides.
 If you are not familiar with the use of different slide layouts, I recommend you take a look at my post titled Choosing a slide layout in PowerPoint – why it’s important.